dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

 ```
 gulp
 ```
+*I wrote the watch feature as default in `gulpfile.js` so just the command `gulp` will serve **and watch***.

 ---

 ### (For beginners) How to run gulp
 For Windows users who never had any experience with gulp, please try out [my tutorial](https://github.com/dmxt/beginner-gulp-tutorial-on-windows) for developers like you.
 For non-Windows users, it's technically easier to run commands like `npm`/`gulp` on UNIX/LINUX system.

-#### **Terminal.
+#### **0. Terminal.
 Do this first if you're Windows user.**
-_Skip this if you're on macOS or Linux, you have a terminal preinstalled on your operating system._

-You need terminal to use npm and gulp.
-Terminal is available out of the box on Linux and OS X.
+_Skip this if you're on macOS or Linux, you have a terminal preinstalled on your operating system._ Terminal is available out of the box on Linux and OS X. You need a terminal to run npm and gulp.
+Windows have terminals out of the box as well but default cmd and PowerShell is not sustainable for development work.

-Windows has it as well but cmd and PowerShell is not sustainable for development work (I've met some people who prefer it, well, to each their own).
-I recommend you to install [cmder](http://cmder.net/) as a replacement for Windows terminal and use their custom cmd.exe (`cmd /k "%ConEmuDir%\..\init.bat"` instead of default PowerShell).
+I recommend you to install [cmder](http://cmder.net/) as a replacement for Windows terminal, personally I use their custom cmd.exe (`cmd /k "%ConEmuDir%\..\init.bat"` because it includes many UNIX libraries and you can run wget and other UNIX commands.
+Howver, if you prefer, you can run PowerShell, cygwin, **Babun**, mitty, MinGW and more under cmder.
+Very nifty and powerful tool.
+I want to note Babun, the powerful and cygwin based for Windows and runs ZSH on default.

 If you have runtime error when starting cmder, you'll probably need to install VS 2015, see [the issue here](https://github.com/cmderdev/cmder/issues/501).

 *Notice: If you still have trouble installing terminal from above, I wrote a more detailed guide here in [beginning gulp tutorial for Windows users](https://github.com/dmxt/beginner-gulp-tutorial-on-windows#step-1---terminal-windows).*